threequartersjohn/react-custom-hooks/src/useKeyboardEvent/README.md

 ## useKeyboardEvent

 React hook to register keyboard events.

+This hook is useful to hide away event addition and removalm, and to add semantic context to your event registering.

 ### Usage